reapp/new-site/source/docs-builds.md

 9. Build using xcode
 10. That's it

-From now you on you run the command from step 7 and it will automatically build and prepare for XCode.
+From now on, you run the command from step 7 and it will automatically build and prepare for Xcode.

 Extra reading: